 Combating Sex Trafficking: the selling of our children for sex

 Sex trafficking is the biggest human rights atrocity in our state – and it’s happening before our very eyes.
 On any given night in our community, children are sold to adults for sex.
-Traffickers prey on vulnerable victims and those children are abused, tortured, beaten, raped, plied with drugs and alcohol, and forced to do things no child would ever want to do.
+Traffickers prey on vulnerable victims and those children are abused, tortured, beaten, raped, supplied with drugs and alcohol, and forced to do things no child would ever want to do.